-Pandora Media Inc. (P) is embarking on an overseas expansion aimed at luring new users while allaying investor concerns that it may struggle to grow outside the U.S.
+Pandora Media Inc. (P:US) is embarking on an overseas expansion aimed at luring new users while allaying investor concerns that it may struggle to grow outside the U.S.

 Pandora’s Internet radio service, which has been available only in the U.S., initiated its first push overseas at the end of June with trials in Australia and New Zealand, Chief Executive Officer Joe Kennedy said.
 The service in the two countries is currently just on the Web, not mobile devices, and is free of advertisements.